Mulesowjanya/Plugin/readme.txt

 License: GPLv2 or later

-Custom Plugin
+Copy Text Plugin

 == Description ==

-Custom plugin for the admin menu , custom fields.
+You can copy the text in the website, application web portal